ZackZhouHB/zack-gitops-project/zack_blog/_posts/2023-12-08-welcome-to-jekyll.markdown

 Check out the technical skill set and roadmap for my personal AWS, DEVOPS and K8S at [Technical Skills][Technical Skills].

-Feel free fro visit at [Github Repos][Github Repos].
-If you have questions, you can ask them on .
+Feel free to visit all [Github Repos][Github Repos] which contain all my previous project and practice.
+If any questions, you can always reach out to me via Email address down the bottom.

 {% highlight ruby %}